-The Federal Water Pollution Control Act prohibits the discharge of oil or hazardous substances that may be harmful into the U.S. navigable waters.
-All crew and passengers should be made aware of the discharge restrictions.
+The Federal Water Pollution Control Act prohibits the discharge of oil or hazardous substances, which may be harmful, into or upon U.S. navigable waters.
+Vessels 26 feet in length or over must display a placard at least 5" x 8".
+The placard should state the following:

-DISCHARGE OF OIL
+DISCHARGE OF OIL PROHIBITED